After-School-STEM-Coders/Discord_Bot/README.md

 3. Re-assign the static Elastic IP address from the old server to the new one.

-4. Make a new commit, ensure that the new bot builds on the new server and works.
+4. Push a new commit, ensure that the new bot builds on the new server and works.

 5. Kill the old server.